emmawalshdev/The-Book-bar/README.md

 1. Navigate to the [project repository](https://github.com/emmahartedev/The-Book-bar).

-2. Click 'Code' and in the Clone with HTTPS, copy the provided repository URL.
+2. Click 'Code' and in the Clone with HTTPS window, copy the provided repository URL.

 3. Open a terminal in your IDE.